This week’s post comes to you from a tired teacher.

-Christians are waiting on the second coming of Christ.
-Classical music fans are waiting on the second coming of a release of this compilation.
-Yes, I did just link the two together…
+I tell you, all true classical music fans are waiting on the second coming of a release of this compilation.

 I can’t tell you how elated I was when one day I was trawling around online and found out that these discs were being rereleased.
 I genuinely can’t put into words how excited I was.